 Most premium grade petroleum based hydraulic fluids can be used with the Ingersoll Rand Compressor Module unit.
 Optimum operating viscosity is in the range of 16-40cSt (74-185SSU).
 Minimum operating viscosity is 10cSt (59SSU).
 Maximum operating viscosity is 750cSt (3409 SSU).
 Maximum cold start viscosity is 2000cSt (9240 SSU).
 Fluids should be chosen based on starting viscosity at lowest anticipated oil temperature.
-Normally, ISO 32 grade fluids are a good choice as they are usable for starting down to -10° F, and can operate up to about 175° F, which covers the range of hydraulic temperature with a cooler temperature on a 100° F day.
-For sustained operation in high ambient temperatures, ISO grade 46 fluid is a good choice.
+Normally, ISO 32 grade fluids are a good choice as they are usable for starting down to -10° F, and can operate up to about 175°F, which covers the range of hydraulic temperature with a cooler temperature on a 100°F+ day.
+For sustained low temperature (freezing or colder), it is recommended that ISO 15 or ISO 22 be used.
+Also usable are multi-viscosity oil rated 5w-20.
+ISO 15 oil must not be used at ambient temperatures over 80°F. ISO 22 is limited to an upper ambient of 100°F. For sustained operation in high ambient temperatures, ISO grade 46 fluid is a good choice.